Skip to main content

 Confirm the Instance is in the active state

-Check the Dashboard to confirm your Instance has moved from initializing to active and that its memory architecture has been generated and applied.
-Do not start production traffic on an Instance that is still initializing.
+Check the Dashboard to confirm your Instance has moved from provisioning to active and that its memory architecture has been generated and applied.
+Do not start production traffic on an Instance that is still provisioning.

 Instance status is active and ready to accept traffic